wiizzl/nix-config/README.md

 I started by writing simple bash scripts — which was quite annoying — and eventually discovered Ansible, which turned out to be incredibly handy.
 It made my configuration process a lot simpler, even if far from perfect since I was just getting started with Ansible.
 This [configuration](https://github.com/wiizzl/fedora-setup) served me for a while, until I heard about NixOS through [tony's video](https://www.youtube.com/watch?v=2QjzI5dXwDY).

 That’s when I started using NixOS, first with Qtile, which was my very first experience with a tiling window manager.
 I loved it!
 GNOME instantly felt far behind.
 I spent a lot of time configuring and exploring NixOS — not only the ability to make the system declarative, but also every single application configuration.
-Later, I moved on to i3, and then to Hyprland because I absolutely love animations.
-Yep, I'm like a kid.
+Later, I moved on to i3, and then to Hyprland.